chapel-lang/chapel/doc/rst/tools/mason/mason.rst

 It is sometimes desirable to use a local registry, for example with libraries you don't intend to distribute.
-The following steps create a local registry starting with Bricks for ``ProjectA`` and ``ProjectB`` which were created with ``mason new ProjectA`` and ``mason new ProjectB``, and are located at ``/path/to/my/projects/Project[AB]``.
+The following steps create a local registry starting with Bricks for ``PackageA`` and ``PackageB`` which were created with ``mason new PackageA`` and ``mason new PackageB``, and are located at ``/path/to/my/packages/Package[AB]``.
 It is expected that mason will be extended to simplify and handle more of this process.

-First create, commit, and tag the projects that will be in the registry:
+First create, commit, and tag the packages that will be in the registry:

 .. code-block:: sh

-   # Create ProjectA
+   # Create PackageA
-   cd /path/to/my/projects
+   cd /path/to/my/packages
-   mason new ProjectA
+   mason new PackageA
-   cd ProjectA
+   cd PackageA
-   git add Mason.toml src/ProjectA.chpl
+   git add Mason.toml src/PackageA.chpl
    git commit
    git tag -a v0.1.0 -m "Tag version 0.1.0"

-   # Create ProjectB
+   # Create PackageB
    cd ..
-   mason new ProjectB
+   mason new PackageB
-   cd ProjectB
+   cd PackageB
-   git add Mason.toml src/ProjectB.chpl
+   git add Mason.toml src/PackageB.chpl
    git commit
    git tag -a v0.1.0 -m "Tag version 0.1.0"